pommjes/robotic-arm/README.md

 <img width="1079" height="1083" alt="Screenshot_20260923_201655_Gallery" src="https://github.com/user-attachments/assets/6c02216f-13f0-4880-ae91-c997e7fdd1b9" />

-After that I slowly started upgrading: I got my first Nema stepper motor along with a power supply, stepper drivers and some other supplys.
+After that I slowly started upgrading: I got my first Nema stepper motor along with a power supply, stepper drivers and some other supplies.
 The first real working cycloidal drive turned into a design which could actually put out some tourque which slowly turned into a real robotic arm.
 When I discovered **Stardance** the I got a huge push of motivation to finally finish this project which thankfully still motivates me to this day!

+These are the technical specs:

+-3  360° joints, two of them working with my cycloidal drive

+-320mm of total, 360° range

+-Uses ~10 Watts of power during operation

+-Every joint is Homable via Hall-effect sensors

+-Every joint is independently controllabe down to about 0.5° steps

 Allthough I got myself a cool robotic arm on my desk now, the most important thing is what i learned.